From Little Things Big Things Grow

 "It's how today Australia claims terra nullius"

 Terra nullius is a Latin term meaning “land belonging to no one”.
 The term was used to justify the British settlement without any payment or agreement with the first nations.Justice Blackburn ruled in the Gove land rights case of 1971 that Australia was terra nullius prior to the invasion.
-After many failed attempts to challenge this case, the Indigenous Meriam people (including Eddie Koiki Mabo) were finally successful when in 1992 the High Court of Australia ruled that they were "entitled as against the whole world to possession, occupation, use and enjoyment of (most of) the lands of the Murray Islands".
+After many failed attempts to challenge this case, the Meriam people (including Eddie Koiki Mabo) were finally successful when in 1992 the High Court of Australia ruled that they were "entitled as against the whole world to possession, occupation, use and enjoyment of (most of) the lands of the Murray Islands".

 The ruling meant that Australia was not settled by the British - it was taken by force - terra nullius was void.